Battle of Merville Gun Battery: Assault 7 June 1944

 3 Commando having assisted the 9th Parachute Battalion in capturing the heights around Le Plein was now ordered to perform its own assault on the battery.

 On 7 June, Nos.
 4 and 5 Troops of 3 Commando under command of Major John Pooley MC, carried out an attack on Merville battery, whose guns had been repaired and were again firing toward and several miles short of the landing beaches.
 Since the first assault the battery had been reoccupied and it was now heavily defended by mortars and landmines.
-Approaching from Le Plein to the south, No. 4 Troop moved across the open ground before taking up position behind the hedgerows 300 yards from the battery and from there laid down covering fire for No. 5 Troop which approached from the east with fixed bayonets.
+Approaching from Le Plein to the south, No. 4 Troop moved across the open ground before taking up position behind the hedgerows 300 yd from the battery and from there laid down covering fire for No. 5 Troop which approached from the east with fixed bayonets.

 After a stubborn German defence, in which a number of Commandos, including Major Pooley, were killed, the Commandos took the battery, however, shortly afterwards they were counterattacked by a German force supported by half-tracks and self-propelled artillery.
-Casualties during this German counter-attack were high and eventually the Commandos were forced to withdraw back to Le Plein.
+Casualties during this German counter-attack were high and the surviving Commandos withdrew back to Le Plein, having been unsuccessful in disabling the guns and leaving the Germans in possession of the battery once more.